bmpbos/arepa/README.rst

 Acknowledgements
 ============================================

-The authors would like to extend a special thanks to Larissa Miropolsky, who was involved in the development of the proof-of-concept of ARepA.
-We would also like to thank Felix Wong, Brian Palmer, Timothy Tickle, Svitlana Tyekucheva, and Markus Schröder for assisting in the testing process of ARepA.
+The authors would like to extend a special thanks to Felix Wong, Timothy Tickle, Svitlana Tyekucheva, Markus Schröder, Owen White, and Arthur Brady for assisting in the testing process of ARepA.

 References
 =============================================